 Jurors and readers in each category will be chosen by CBC/Radio-Canada, and the Canada Council for the Arts.

 All decisions by the readers and the jury are final (subject to meeting any conditions and eligibility criteria as determined by CBC/Radio-Canada).

 Canada Council for the Arts will offer five cash prizes in each category and in each language:

 - Four finalists will receive $1,000 each

-Moreover, the Grand Prize winner will receive a 10-day residency at The Banff Centre which will include:
+Moreover, the Grand Prize winner will receive a two-week residency at the Banff Centre approximately valued at $4,000 which includes:

-- accommodation and meals at The Banff Centre for ten days;
+- Accommodation and meals at the Banff Centre for two weeks;

-- opportunities to access Banff Centre events and performances for free.
+- Opportunities to access Banff Centre events and performances for free; and

 Winners must use their prize within one year of the prize award, at a time mutually agreeable to the Banff Centre and the prize winner.
 This prize does not include travel costs to and from the residency at Banff.